Pour painted Christmas ornaments: an easy way to turn clear glass or plastic balls into gorgeous, colourful homemade ornaments.

 If you’ve never heard of pour painting, Aleacia from Dilly Dali Art demonstrates the process beautifully in her painted garden pot project for kids.

-The supplies for our painted Christmas ornament project are basic, the process is simple, and the results are gorgeous!
-Kids of all ages will enjoy making these ornaments, but it’s a craft that’s best suited for older children and teenagers because it takes a gentle hand to get the results your looking for.
-My 13 year-old and I made ours one one evening last week.
-Here’s how we did it:
+Kids of all ages will enjoy making these ornaments, but it’s a craft that’s best suited for older children and teenagers because it takes a gentle hand to get the results that we did.
+My 13 year-old and I made the ones you see here.

-What you’ll need to make your painted ornaments:
+What you’ll need to make your pour painted ornaments:

 - clear glass or plastic ornaments with removable tops

-- acrylic craft paint (we used 4 or 5 colours for our ornaments)
+- acrylic craft paint (we used 4 or 5 colours for each ornament)

 - organza ribbon for hanging your ornaments